 RUSSELL REYNOLDS ON BRANDY 101

 The resurgence of classic cocktails has paved the way for a lesser known category to fall back into favor: brandy.
 But what exactly is brandy?
-The word brandy itself is derived from the Dutch word “brantwijn”, which translates to “burned wine”.
+The word itself is derived from the Dutch word “brantwijn,” which translates to “burned wine."
 That crude description is actually quite fitting.
 Brandy is produced one of two ways.
 The most common method is to distill from wine/grapes or other juices such as apple, pear, or cherry.
 The other method used is to distill from pomace, the leftover bits from the wine making process such as skins, pulp, and seeds.

 As with other spirits, brandy can either be aged or unaged.
-The majority of brandy is aged in French oak barrels and is classified as either immature (under two years) or is aged.
+The majority is aged in French oak barrels and is classified as either immature (under two years) or is aged.
 Some producers, particularly Spanish producers, use the solera method of aging; each year the barrels are dumped into different barrels.

-Brandy can be broken down into specific styles.
+It can also be broken down into specific styles.
 Many of these styles are based on region, such as Armagnac, Cognac, and Calvados.
 Then there’s unaged eaux-de-vie, which is simply distilled fruit that is often rich in aromatics, but dry and neat on the palate.
 Pisco is the South American varietal that is produced from pomace and is further categorized by region.

 The world of brandy is diverse, but all share a similar start.
 The end result is a spirit that is rich, complex, and full of history.
 So take that dusty bottle of your back bar and pour yourself a snifter.
 Brandy should be experienced in the moment, and who doesn’t love a good drink while they learn?

 “Give me the Henny, you can give me the Crissy.
 You can pass me the Remi, but pass the Courvoisier!” – Busta Rhymes "Pass me the Courvoisier" lyrics